-How to install a Debian 9 (Stretch) Minimal Server
+How to Install a Debian 10 (Buster) Minimal Server

-This tutorial shows how to install a Debian 9 (Stretch) minimal server.
-The purpose of this guide is to provide a minimal Debian setup that can be used as the basis for our other Debian 9 tutorials and the perfect server guides here at howtoforge.com.
+This tutorial shows how to install a Debian 10 - Buster - minimal server in detail with many screenshots.
+The purpose of this guide is to provide a minimal setup that can be used as the basis for our other Debian 10 tutorials here at howtoforge.com.

-- the Debian Stretch network installation CD, available here:
+- The Debian Buster network installation CD, available here:

 2 Preliminary Note